raulpe7eira/course-groxio-liveview/README.md

 # course-groxio-liveview

-This repository is the code corresponding to the [Grox.io Learning's LiveView Course](https://grox.io/about-product/liveview) lab.
+This repository is the code corresponding to the [Grox.io Learning's Professional LiveView Course](https://grox.io/about-product/liveview) lab.

 > There are many apps in this repository.